-These condensed consolidated financial statements have been prepared on a basis substantially consistent with, and should be read in conjunction with the audited financial statements for the year ended December 31, 2022 and notes thereto, the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 28, 2023.
+These condensed consolidated financial statements have been prepared on a basis substantially consistent with, and should be read in conjunction with the audited financial statements for the year ended December 31, 2023 and notes thereto, including the Company's critical accounting policies for accrued research and development, stock-based compensation, and impairment of long-lived assets, the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 28, 2024.
 Certain information and note disclosures normally included in the audited financial statements prepared in accordance with GAAP have been condensed or omitted from this report.
-The results of operations for any interim period are not necessarily indicative of the results for the year ending December 31, 2023, or for any future period.
+The results of operations for any interim period are not necessarily indicative of the results for the year ending December 31, 2024, or for any future period.